 The impetus for this exhibition has come from the public discourse around its title, of what it means to be ‘unAustralian’.
 The exhibition engages with the moral and ethical undertones of this loaded rejoinder, that has entered more popularly into our national political lexicon, of how this is defined and by whom.
 Terror Nullius by Soda_Jerk forms the central focus point of the exhibition, a work that aptly looks at Australia’s national mythology, encompassing ideas of visibility and inclusion.

-The exhibition will open as part of the Sydney Festival program on 18 January 2019.
+The exhibition opened as part of the Sydney Festival program on 18 January 2019.

 ABOUT THE ARTISTS